 Investment Trusts, which are a type of pooled investment fund that is listed on the stock market, can be a good choice for those seeking income as they can hold back some of their profits in the good years to use to increase dividends in later years.
 Some investment trusts have increased their dividends every year for 50 years.
 These include the City of London Investment Trust, which focuses on equity income, as well as the globally focused Bankers Trust.

-You could also choose to build a portfolio within your ISA of individual shares that pay high dividends (find out more about companies who pay high dividends).
+You could also choose to build a portfolio within your ISA of individual shares that pay high dividends.
 Whichever you choose, a key figure to look at is the ‘yield’ on the fund or stock you are buying.
 This figure is the dividend divided by the price of the asset, expressed as a percentage.
 But it is important not to just choose the stock or fund with the highest yield, as payouts are not guaranteed.